 You can collect information from visitors with a Form Block, Custom product form, or a Custom checkout form.
 While these forms have different uses, they have almost all the same form fields that you can use as the building blocks for your form.

 Depending on how you added your form, it may have some default form fields.
 You can edit these or remove them.

-Note: Forms connected to MailChimp can have up to 30 fields.
+Note: Forms connected to Mailchimp can have up to 30 fields.
 We recommend this limit as a general rule to keep a form user friendly and quick to load.

+Use the Text Area field to collect longer replies or more complex answers.
 The Text Area field doesn't have a character limit.

 This is similar to the Select field, except with a different display style.